Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Another issue is how decentralized the criminal justice system is in California.
 All law enforcement agencies in the state are responsible for their own data collection.
 The 2016 OpenJustice Data Act created a public platform for accessing criminal justice data, which made it possible for the state’s law enforcement agencies to compare side-by-side information.
 While helpful, it did not help these agencies address the issue of data gaps in criminal history records.
 If signed into law, the AB 1331 would create clear options for sharing relevant information and would also create reporting requirements to fill in missing data in criminal records.

 No matter what charges a defendant is facing, he or she deserves a fair chance in the criminal justice system.
 With the current missing data in the majority of criminal history records, getting that fair chance can be difficult.
-This is one of many reasons that defendants defendants often choose to work with experienced attorneys who can help uphold and protect their rights.
+This is one of many reasons that defendants defendants often choose to work with experienced criminal defense attorneys who can help uphold and protect their rights.